 If your heart rate is already increased from caffeine and you start working out and it increases more, you run the risk of having a heart attack.
 This has happened to high school sports players and adults, from drinking energy drinks before hitting the court or the field.

 If you want to increase your ability to run or play without getting winded, now is the time to quit smoking.
 Smoking is bad for your lungs, but quitting will start to allow your lungs to heal fairly quickly.
+If you’re looking for some medical assistance with this, you could take a look at what’s available on menschem and see if you think that could help.

 Once you quit your lungs will begin to clear out (you’ll probably hack up a lot of gross stuff) and you will be able to work up to a better breather stamina over time.
 Make sure to start slow, and work up to more running, jogging, or playing longer.